Home - Bookapy Book Preview

 “Well, in that case,” Mizu countered.
 “You should just become a pilot like I will.
 Ladies will still come after you.”

 Mizu looked at his brother.
 He knew that he was generally more vocal than him, even if he was the older brother.
-With his birthday just around the corner and Chuang that just turned seventeen, he knew that the enlistment age was upon them.
-The United Human Navy had just seen a terrible defeat in the colony of Eutera not that long ago.
+With his birthday just around the corner and Chuang just turning seventeen, he knew that the enlistment age was upon them.
+The United Human Navy had just seen a terrible defeat in the Eutera colony not long ago.
 Almost a thousand individuals were kidnapped or presumed dead.
 The Itreans had unofficially declared war upon the human race.
 So little knowledge was there, but the rallying cry was made.
 Mizu could feel it in his veins as he looked upon his brother.
 The sense of patriotism to the UWA and Batrice grew louder and louder as each day passed by.
-However, Chuang only showed the signs of discouragement, but it was something that he knew could work if he just kept encouraging him more and more.
-Then again, the fact of having women all over him only seemed to promote the idea to himself more than the glory.
+Chuang only showed signs of discouragement, but it was something that he knew could work if he just kept encouraging him more and more.
+Then again, the fact of having women all over him seemed to promote the idea only to himself more than the glory.

 “Well…..if all else fails, we can at least go to New Olympia,” Chuang remarked to his brother.

 “Ah…” Mizu said as he put his hand to his heart.
-“Now we are talking.”
-They left through the school's front doors as he put his hand on his brother’s shoulder.
+“Now we're talking.”
+They left through the school's front doors, Mizu putting his hand on his brother’s shoulder.
 “Think about it…..two women for every man.
-Maybe it is even three!”
+Maybe it's even three!”

 Chuang almost rolled his eyes.
 “Those were just rumors, though.”

-“I am telling you.
+“I'm telling you.
 The only reason why the men never return from that planet is that they never want to leave.
-It is too damn good.”
+It's too damn good.”

 They began to walk down the sidewalk as they had another look at the surrounding area.
 The commotion in and out of the school was way less now.
 The school's traffic was far less, and even the cars and subway station had calmed down.
 It was a typical day as it usually was.
 The two brothers walked together as they eyed the food stand on the other side of the street.
 The buildings around them once again reminded them of the city's typical busy life in the great dome.